Firefighters douse structure fire in rural Aiken County

 At approximately 1:50 p.m., dispatch reported a fully involved structure fire off Wire Road.

-At approximately 3 p.m., crews were still on scene dousing the scene.
+At approximately 3 p.m., crews were still on scene dousing the blaze.

 No injuries have been reported.